gummadhav/Let_us_Learn/README.md

 15 years back when I started to learn OpenCV with a GPU I didn't have access to such easy setup.
 Thanks to Google, learning is equalized.

 I wrote a cpp program with OpenCV libraries.
+Remember to put your input images in the folder attached to your notebook.

 I also wrote a simple CUDA programs to start with.